 Pahrump Valley Academy will recruit qualified special education staff applicants by means of social media, including but not limited to the school's website, as well as, through job fairs.
-Additionally, the academy will endeavor to form collaborative relations with colleges and universities in the vicinity.
+Additionally, the academy will endeavor to form collaborative relations with colleges and universities in the vicinity, as well as, in the Greater Nevada area, and neighboring states of Arizona and California.
 Presently, the academy is exploring a collaborative model with the local community college with a four year education program, entailing the academy providing paid internships to qualified candidates from the college and its school of education.
-These internships are to provide a forum for auditions for potential future staff and faculty.
+These internships are to provide a forum for auditions for potential future staff and faculty. <a href="PVA's first year SPED teacher has already negotiated his terms of employment with the proposed academy.
+The said candidate with a master's and credential in special education and experience teaching various sub-groups plans to move to Pahrump and join the PVA team, upon the proposed school's authorization.